Any questions? Contact us

 How much is the student housing allowance in France?

 The amount you can receive depends on your income, the size of your accommodation, and its location.
 In general, students receive between €100 and €300 per month, but the exact amount varies based on your personal situation and eligibility.
+From July 1, 2026, a budget reform will make students from outside the EU, EEA, or Switzerland ineligible for housing assistance unless they have a scholarship.

 You can check your eligibility and get an estimate here: CAF Housing Allowance